bulletmark/edid-rw/README.md

     git clone https://github.com/bulletmark/edid-rw
     cd edid-rw

-This utility should run using python version 2.5+, or 3+.
+This utility should run using Python version 3.2+.
+It does not work with Python 2.

 ## Usage